jmcuneo/a2-shortstack/README.md

 *Technical*
 - DONE (5 points) Create a single-page app that both provides a form for users to submit data and always shows the current state of the server-side data.
 To put it another way, when the user submits data, the server should respond sending back the updated data (including the derived field calculated on the server) and the client should then update its data display.

-- (5 points) In addition to a form enabling adding and deleting data on the server, also add the ability to modify existing data.
+- DONE (5 points) In addition to a form enabling adding and deleting data on the server, also add the ability to modify existing data.

 *Design/UX*
 - (5 points per person, with a max of 10 points) Test your user interface with other students in the class.
 Define a specific task for them to complete (ideally something short that takes <10 minutes), and then use the [think-aloud protocol](https://en.wikipedia.org/wiki/Think_aloud_protocol) to obtain feedback on your design (talk-aloud is also fine).
 Important considerations when designing your study: